Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Introduction

-In practice it is challenging to satisfy all of these conditions.
+In practice it is challenging to satisfy all of these conditions simultaneously.
 In simulations with large dynamic range, softenings fixed in time, while still the most common approach for collisionless fluids and easy to discretize in a manner satisfying the first condition, cannot adapt in different local environments as needed to satisfy the latter three conditions (except in some sort of global-average or median sense; see e.g.\ \citealt{romeo.1998:optimal.softening,athanassoula:2000.optimal.force.softening.collisionless.sims,dehnen:2001.optimal.softening}).
-A huge variety of ``adaptive force softening'' schemes have therefore been proposed in the literature, in which softening parameters (e.g.\ a softening length $h$) for a given particle can evolve \citep[for some examples, see][]{1986desd.book.....S,hernquistkatz:treesph,merritt:1996.optimal.softening,dehnen:2001.optimal.softening}.
-For some time, these had serious problems with energy and phase space conservation, but \citet{price:2007.lagrangian.adaptive.softening} and others \citep{springel:arepo,iannuzzi:2011.collisionless.adaptive.softening.gadget,barnes:2012.softening.is.smoothing,hopkins:gizmo,hopkins:fire2.methods} subsequently showed how conservative forms of the equations-of-motion could be derived for a small number of {\em specific} schemes for setting $h$.
+A variety of ``adaptive force softening'' schemes have therefore been proposed in the literature, in which softening parameters (e.g.\ a softening length $\varepsilon$) for a given particle can evolve \citep[for some examples, see][]{1986desd.book.....S,hernquistkatz:treesph,merritt:1996.optimal.softening,dehnen:2001.optimal.softening}.
+For some time, these had serious problems with energy and phase space conservation, but \citet{price:2007.lagrangian.adaptive.softening} showed how a conservative form of the equations of motion could be derived, which was then implemented and expanded upon in \citet{springel:arepo,iannuzzi:2011.collisionless.adaptive.softening.gadget,barnes:2012.softening.is.smoothing,hopkins:gizmo} for a small number of {\em specific} schemes for setting $\varepsilon$.
 But those specific schemes, while widely used for the gravitational dynamics of {\em collisional} fluids where a self-consistent softening can be rigorously defined, have limitations that have largely restricted their use for collisionless fluid $N$-body dynamics.